pavkam/pavkam.github.io/about.md

 Hello,

 My name is *Alex*.
 I was born in post-soviet _Republic of Moldova_.
 After finishing high school, I continued my technical education in _Romania_ where I lived for a good chunk of my life.
-But I could not stop there so _Ireland_ was my home for a while; then Brazil - where I lived with my beautiful wife for a while.
+But I could not stop there - so _Ireland_ was my home for a while; then Brazil - where I lived with my beautiful wife.

 **As you might gather, I enjoy travelling and experiencing new places.**